About The Sunday Letters Journal

-Hi…I’m Larry Maguire, Work & Organisational Psychologist, writer and lecturer in psychology.
+Work & Business Psychologist, writer and lecturer in psychology.
 I am a socialist in the very best sense of the word.
 That is to say, I am for people and for freedom in life and work… insofar as that is possible within the limits of our culture.
+My good friend, philosopher and content partner joins me here on this crusade to save the world from shitty, useless, unhealthy, understimulating and underpaying work.

 I obtained my BA in psychology from Dublin Business School and my MSc in Work & Org Psychology from Dublin City University.
 I am a graduate member of the Psychological Society of Ireland, a member of The Association for Coaching, and a Registered Psychometric Test User.
-Thanks for checking our Sunday Letters.
+I provide people with work, career, and business coaching, workshops, and courses on leadership, motivation, and workplace well-being.

 What Sunday Letters is about

-So I’m looking for a better way.
-A better way to live both in and out of that thing we call work, and perhaps in the process, find the fulfilment and happiness we’re looking for and live in harmony with the planet rather than be its adversary.
+Well, we’re looking for a better way—a better way to live both in and out of daily work.
+Perhaps in the process, we'll find the fulfilment and happiness we seek and live in harmony with the planet and other people rather than being adversaries.

 What’s on the table for supporters?

 A weekly subscription to The Sunday Letters Journal is free.
-However, when you become a paid subscriber, you’re actively supporting independent thinking and writing, and for only $5 per month, you receive the following;
+However, when you become a paid subscriber, you’re actively supporting independent thinking and writing, and for only $5 per month (or less if you grab the discount below), you receive the following;

 • The Sunday Letters’ weekly essay